 Disadvantages: Impermanent loss.

 Decentralized exchanges pool two or more assets in one place and on price functions.
 An efficient DEX requires deep liquidity in its pools so that users don’t suffer from slippage (link to definition) and trade assets at a fair market price.
-That’s why DEXs constantly optimize for liquidity efficiency and invite asset owners to supply their pools, and in return, reward them with a portion of trading fees.
+That’s why DEXes constantly optimize for liquidity efficiency and invite asset owners to supply their pools, and in return, reward them with a portion of trading fees.

 Here is how it works, basically.
 Say an investor holds ether.
 And as they head over to Uniswap Pools, they see that supplying liquidity to the ETH-USDC pool is the most suitable choice for their risk appetite.
-However, most DEXs do not support single-sided liquidity provision and require liquidity providers to supply both assets in the pool in the same USD amount.
+However, most DEXes do not support single-sided liquidity provision and require liquidity providers to supply both assets in the pool in the same USD amount.
 Therefore, our investor converts half of their ether to USDC to supply liquidity.
 And as a liquidity provider, they get rewarded for renting out their assets.

 The best way for you again is to try it out yourself.
 Head over to the Uniswap pools linked above, make sure you are on one of the Ethereum testnets, and use the assets you acquired from Chainlink Faucet to provide liquidity.